Outreach

 We are very happy to hear form you if you would like to become involved in any of our outreach programmes or initiatives.

-Referral scheme
+Referral scheme – Newcastle and Chester-Le-Street

 The bike referral scheme enables us to provide a free bike, helmet, lock and lights to schools, community groups and people on very low incomes living in Newcastle and Chester-Le-Street.
-Anyone on a low income can be referred in to us by a professional of any kind.
-We always have high demand for this service so the wait can be several months.
-For more information contact vanessa@recyke.bike
+Anyone meeting the criteria can be referred in to us by a professional of any kind.
+Our criteria are the following:

 “The bike has made such a difference to X, he rides it every day to and from school and then goes on a bike ride every afternoon in school time and then again in the evening with his personal assistant.
 The rides are used as a tool to regulate his emotions and reduce his anxiety.
 After riding he returns to school and home calm and relaxed and therefore able to concentrate on the next task he needs to complete.”

-Supported volunteering
+Supported volunteering – Newcastle

 Every Tuesday, we provide supported volunteering sessions to people seeking asylum and refugees.
 Here, they can learn how to build and fix a bike – starting from their own and then moving on to help us build referral bikes.
 The volunteers attending sessions have always been very enthusiastic and their help is gratefully appreciated.
 We have also seen that the sessions greatly help participants, providing an opportunity to be involved in useful activities and focus on something other than the worries and uncertainties they face.
 They also make for the beginning of a life within the larger community, allowing them to feel part of something with a real connection to place and people.
 To learn more about it, write to vanessa@recyke.bike.

-Salvaging Project
+Salvaging Project – Newcastle and Chester-Le-Street

 Through the salvaging project, donated bikes which are not economically viable to refurbish are stripped for parts and whatever is possible to recycle is recycled.
 Bikes are stripped, tyres re-used or sent for recycling (thanks to Newcastle City Council for enabling us to access their tyre recycling facilities), parts, frames and wheels are cleaned and re-used or sent to the local metal recycling plant.
 Not only does this generate income which we can invest back into the charity; it also means that cyclists can buy good quality second hand parts at affordable prices, making cycling even more affordable.
 See a full report of this project here.

-Young Volunteers Club
+Young Volunteers Club – Newcastle

 Our Saturday Young Volunteers Club is underway with supervised sessions running from 10am – 12pm and 12pm – 2pm.
 The aim is to engage with young people using bikes as the medium and then support them to grow their confidence, self-esteem and interpersonal skills alongside their mechanical skills.
 The popularity of the Young Volunteers Club is such that we now have a waiting list.
 If you are a young person or the parent or carer of a young person who’d like to get involved please fill in the Young People’s Application and Consent Form.

-Pop-up in schools
+Pop-ups in schools

 Funding from LGA foundation enables us to run weekly bike repair workshops at Byker Primary School.
 These hands-on sessions are great for teaching children how to maintain their own bikes.
 Children receive a colouring poster and a bike book where they keep track of the new things they learn and occasionally we reach out to parents so they can bring their children’s bikes to be fixed by our team, creating wider benefit.
+If you are a school interested in collaborating with us, write to vanessa@recyke.bike

 “I must say a huge thank you to the support you have provided to our school and community, both through the bike offers and the excellent club that you run weekly with pupils.
 Byker is lucky to have such community driven people as yourself and staff who make a difference to their lives.
 We value the wonderful partnership that we have with Recyke y’Bike and look forward to working with you for a long time.”